approach0/math-dense-retrievers/README.md

 (since the DPR searcher only needs to encode queries, feel free to only use CPU device this time)

+The pre-existing run files under `experiments/runs` directory are what we have generated for reporting our results.
+Be aware that, by default, all newly generated run files will overwrite files under the `experiments/runs` directory.

 ### Evaluation

 #### Regular evaluation